Navigating the Switzerland Tax Rate as a Foreigner

 Unlike the vast majority of countries, the US tax system is citizenship-based.
 This means that both US citizens and permanent residents must file a yearly tax return with the IRS, even if they reside abroad (e.g., Switzerland).

 Most Americans living in Switzerland will need to file two tax returns.
-The first tax return you file will typically be with your catonal tax administration.
+The first tax return you file will typically be with your cantonal tax administration.
 The second one filed is with the American Internal Revenue Service (IRS).
 When filing with the IRS, you will need to apply the appropriate credits and exclusions, as well as file the correct administrative forms (e.g., FBAR).

 All this must be done while ensuring you are strategically aligned with the best approach given the US-Switzerland Tax Treaty.
 In many cases, consulting with experts in Swiss taxes and US expat taxes is beneficial.